davidnoq/skillbit/README.md

 - Start docker manually with desired hosts: `sudo dockerd -H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock`

 - Remember to set elastic IP address on EC2 instance
+- Remember that you must start nginx whenever the instance shuts down and turns back on